BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_05/ch_5_exercises.md

 ﻿# Chapter 5 Exercises

-**1. Suppose you have a table implemented with a `table` element, and borders are displayed around each table cell and around the table’s perimeter.
-Provide a CSS type selector rule that eliminates the gaps between each of the adjacent borders.**
+### 1. Suppose you have a table implemented with a `table` element, and borders are displayed around each table cell and around the table’s perimeter.
+Provide a CSS type selector rule that eliminates the gaps between each of the adjacent borders.

-**My answer:**
 ```css
 table, th, td {border-collapse: collapse;}
 ```

-**2. There are quite a few syntax details in HTML5 and in CSS.
+### 2. There are quite a few syntax details in HTML5 and in CSS.
 This book covers a lot of those details, but certainly not all of them.
 One thing we skipped in this chapter is the `colgroup` element, which is used in conjunction with the `table` element.
-For this exercise, you’ll need to learn about the `colgroup` element by looking it up on the W3C’s website.**
+For this exercise, you’ll need to learn about the `colgroup` element by looking it up on the W3C’s website.

-**Given this code:**
+#### Given this code:
 ```html
 <style>
 table {border-collapse: collapse;}